12yanogden/seer/README.md

 - [ ] Add --file option
 - [ ] Add --between option
-- [ ] Rename to mag, update README
+- [ ] Rename to seek, update README
 - [ ] Make replacement optional.
 If not provided, behave as find.
 - [ ] Add --whole_line option to consider the whole line as the match.
 Whole lines when using - [ ]-between.
 - [ ] Add --count option